marotella/whats-for-dinner-frontend/README.md

 ## Installation:
 - Necessary to install: Flask, React, Tailwind, Heroku, Peewee, SQLite, CORS, Dotenv, Gunicorn

+## MVP Goals

+- A full CRUD app for ingredients.
+- User authorization in place for update, create, and delete.
+- The ability to search an API for recipes with selected ingredients.
+- The ability to register, login, and logout from an account.

+## Stretch Goals

+- One-to-many for a user's ingredients, and/or saving recipes.
+- Implementing Tailwind for CSS. - Completed

 ## Approach
 - Developed full CRUD operations using Flask.